 Fax: +90 212 2593292

-Open daily between 09:00 - 16:00 except Mondays and Thursdays, on January 1st, and on the first day of religious holidays.
+Open daily between 09:00 - 16:00 except Mondays, on January 1st, and on the first day of religious holidays.
 The ticket office may be closed earlier due to the exceed of the daily ticket quota because the daily visitor quota in Dolmabahce Palace is limited to 3.000 people and especially during the high season they reach the quota very quickly.

 Please note that admission fees, opening times or days of closure of the museums might be changed without prior notice, or that museum or section might be closed for restorations.
 To be certain on the closure days or opening times, you can call the museum directly (country code for Turkey is +90) or contact me to double check.
 Most of the museums have longer opening hours during summer months.